9 Ways to Multistream Your Gameplay Today

 What About Chatting with the Audience?

 Some of the apps above integrate chats from across multiple broadcasting outlets.
 This lets you interact with viewers regardless of what platform they use to watch.
+You can also use software on your computer such as Streamer.bot or Casterlabs to pull chat into a separate window.

 However, some require that you open new tabs in your browser if you want to interact with viewers.
+This means having browser tabs open for each individual chat screen, which can quickly eat up resources on your computer.

 Multistreaming Takes Bandwidth and Processor Power